Last Updated on June 26, 2024 by Nikole

 Where to get Rentals for Kayaking the Uwharrie River

 Uwharrie Hoof and Paddle is the only place I could find that will rent out and shuttle for the Uwharrie River.
 Unfortunately, they are only open on Saturdays and Sundays from 9 AM-7 PM.
-They will only shuttle you if you are renting from them, they will not allow you to shuttle your own kayak with their vehicles.
+They will only shuttle you if you are renting from them, and will not allow you to shuttle your own kayak with their vehicles.

 They rent out kayaks, paddleboards, and canoes.
 Check out the link I provided above for the rates, as they may change frequently.